 The constant demand for quality content can put a lot of pressure on B2B businesses and marketers.
-Creating new content requires a lot of effort and planning, as well a healthy budget.
+Creating new video content requires a lot of effort and planning, as well a healthy budget.
 There are times when resources are in short supply, but you still need to have something valuable to offer your target audience.
 This is where repurposing comes in handy, but you may be unsure of how to go about it.
 We’ve got 5 great ways to repurpose your existing content and turn it into amazing videos.

-Why repurpose content?
+Why repurpose video content?

-Creating content takes time, effort, and money.
+Creating new video content takes time, effort, and money.
 Since you’ve already invested in great pieces of content, re-purposing what you’ve already got gives it even more value.
 You save time when you re-purpose, but you also stretch the benefits of that existing piece.

 It’s important to always be adding value for your audience and increasing your reach, whether it’s through social media, advertising campaigns, or your own website.
 Taking a well-crafted piece of content and reworking it in a way that makes it useful on another platform helps you achieve those goals.
 You can reach a new audience without having to create something entirely new.